byoso/le_beau_geste/README.md

 - 1- Download [here](https://github.com/byoso/le_beau_geste/archive/master.zip)
 - 2- Unzip
 - 3- Install
-    - Linux: run the provided installer: `./installer``
+    - Linux (any distro): run the provided installer in a terminal: `./installer`
-    - Window: just run the `main.py` file once python3 is installed
+    - Window: no installer provided, just run the `main.py` file once python3 is installed

+- 4- Run it from your usual applications panel :)

 # Uninstall